K-do/SEC_Lab_02/README.md

 # SEC_Lab_02
 Project at the HEIG-VD of the SEC course.
-The objective is to evaluate and improve the security of a client-server application implemented in Rust.
+The objective is to implement a two factor authentication of a provided system using a YubiKey in Rust.

 Author: Miguel Do Vale Lopes